-1. Registered Nurse with a bachelor’s or Master’s in Nursing.
+1. Registered Nurse with a Bachelor’s or Master’s in Nursing.

 2. Masters in Nursing or Master’s in Science in a related field required from a nationally accredited program with a minimum of G.P.A. of 3.0.